The Oil Play That Could Flood the Natural-Gas Market

 The West Texas region has become the most prolific spot for horizontal oil drilling and fracking.
 The new oil wells also produce natural gas, making it a nearly free byproduct that energy companies can then sell on top of the more-sought-after crude.

-Gas production in the Permian basin is likely to triple by 2020 from its 2010 levels, analysts say.
-The region is poised to rival new gas output from the Appalachian Marcellus, the country's biggest gas producing region.
+Gas production in the Permian Basin is likely to triple by 2020 from its 2010 levels, analysts say.
+The region is poised to rival new gas output from the Appalachian Marcellus Shale, the U.S.'s biggest gas-producing region.

-Businesses and investment firms are earmarking billions for new pipeline connections to take away gas so drillers can keep pumping oil.
+Businesses and investment firms are earmarking billions of dollars for new pipeline connections to take away gas so that drillers can keep pumping oil.

 Blackstone Group LP last month agreed to pay $2 billion for EagleClaw Midstream Ventures LLC, a gas-focused pipeline company in the region.
 Kinder Morgan Inc. and at least two others have announced plans to spend billions of dollars on new pipelines.

-The rapid growth among oil drillers and the support for pipeline projects both in Texas and from President Donald Trump's administration is helping make those investment decisions easier.
+The rapid growth among oil drillers and the support for pipeline projects both in Texas and from President Donald Trump's administration are helping make those investment decisions easier.

 Continue Reading Below